metametadata/carry/README.md

 ## Status

 Stable.
-Seems to be used in production by some companies.
+Was used in production.

-I now plan to focus on the successor [Aide](https://github.com/metametadata/aide) framework instead.
+I now focus on the successor [Aide](https://github.com/metametadata/aide) framework instead.

 ## Features